Fire and rescue services

 Petty crime

 Tourists are often targeted for pickpocketing and purse-snatching.
-This can happen anywhere but is particularly prevalent in crowded areas and on public transport.
+This can happen anywhere but is more prevalent in crowded areas and on public transport.

 Conceal your valuables.
 Pay close attention to your personal belongings and only carry what you need.
 Leave other valuables in a secure location.

 Rental cars are easy to spot and are often a target of thieves.
-Don't leave valuables on display or unattended in your vehicle, including in the boot.
+Don't leave valuables on display or unattended in a vehicle, including in the boot.

 Terrorism is a threat worldwide.

-The US Department of Homeland Security (DHS) maintains the National Terrorism Advisory System (NTAS), a public alert system to communicate information about current and potential terrorist threats in the US.
+The US Department of Homeland Security (DHS) maintains the National Terrorism Advisory System, a public alert system to communicate information about current and potential terrorist threats in the US.

 Threats include those posed by individuals and small groups motivated by a range of ideological beliefs and/or personal grievances, as well as those inspired by recent attacks, including: